wellyshen/react-cool-starter/README.md

 ];
 ```

-The action(s) will be dispatched through `./src/server.js` before client rednering:
+The action(s) will be dispatched through `./src/server.js` on server-side:

 ```javascript
 // ...